nkapatos/mindweaver/clients/neoweaver/docs/configuration.md

 - `title_template` is passed to `strftime()` when a quicknote saves.
 Use any valid strftime pattern.
 - `collection_id` and `note_type_id` are currently hard-coded defaults while user preferences sync is designed.
-- Metadata enrichment is not yet configurable (TODO).
+- Metadata enrichment is not yet configurable (see issue #47).

 ## Complete Setup Example